 Key features: BPA free plastic, adjustable, versatile functionality, FDA approved

-The dental duty mouth guard is a versatile sleep bruxism mouthguard that effectively reduces teeth grinding and jaw clenching.
+The Dental Duty Professional mouth guard is a versatile sleep bruxism mouthguard that effectively reduces teeth grinding and jaw clenching.
 Apart from this, it also helps to whiten teeth, and it can also be used by athletes or as a mouthguard for sports such as football or wrestling.
 Boil and bite mouthguards typically come in one size, but this model can be trimmed to provide a more customized fit to its users.
 One of the advantages of using the Dental Duty Professional Dental Guard is that it’s made from BPA-free materials.

 Discomfort is a common complaint associated with boil-and-bite mouthguards; however, this product is very soft and comfortable.
 When it comes to price, a box of four is available for only $20 or less.
 The product comes with a 30 days sleep trial and a money-back guarantee.
 Lastly, the anti-bruxism guard comes with a protective case suitable for traveling.